 - fiat-withdrawal - use this if you cashed out from an exchange into your bank account.

-- transfer-in - a transfer of cryptocurrency to a wallet or exchange.
+- receive - a transfer of cryptocurrency to a wallet or exchange.
 Increases the balance remaining on the receiving address and decreases the balance remaining on the from address.
 Does not increase your overall balance remaining.
 Does not trigger a capital gain event.

-- transfer-out - a transfer of cryptocurrency from a wallet or exchange.
+- send - a transfer of cryptocurrency from a wallet or exchange.
 Increases the balance remaining on the receiving address and decreases the balance remaining on the from address.
 Does not decrease your overall balance remaining.
 Does not trigger a capital gain event.

 - chain-split - use this if you acquired a new cryptocurrency as a result of a chain split (such as Bitcoin Cash being receiving by Bitcoin holders).

 - expense - use this if you want to categorize an outgoing transaction as an expense (e.g. business paying out a salary).